Professor, STEM Education

-Maura Borrego is Professor of Mechanical Engineering and STEM Education (Curriculum & Instruction) at the University of Texas at Austin.
+Maura Borrego is Director of the Center for Engineering Education and Professor of Mechanical Engineering and STEM Education at the University of Texas at Austin.
+Dr. Borrego is a Deputy Editor for Journal of Engineering Education.
 She previously served as a Program Director at the National Science Foundation, on the board of the American Society for Engineering Education, and as an associate dean and director of interdisciplinary graduate programs.
 Her research awards include U.S. Presidential Early Career Award for Scientists and Engineers (PECASE), a National Science Foundation CAREER award, and two outstanding publication awards from the American Educational Research Association for her journal articles.
-Dr. Borrego is a Deputy Editor for Journal of Engineering Education.
-Her current research interests include Latinx transfer students, graduate education, and undergraduate instructional change.
-Dr. Borrego directs the Graduate Certificate in Engineering Education and teaches graduate level courses on teaching, assessment and curriculum design in engineering.
-All of Dr. Borrego's degrees are in Materials Science and Engineering.
+All of Dr. Borregos degrees are in Materials Science and Engineering.
 Her M.S. and Ph.D. are from Stanford University, and her B.S. is from University of Wisconsin-Madison.

 Deputy Editor, Journal of Engineering Education, American Society for Engineering Education(2015 - Present)

 Chair, Professional Interest Council IV, American Society for Engineering Education(2013 - 2016)

 Engineering Identity, its Predictors, and its Impact on Retention across Educational Stages